 Briane Davis first joined ALT in 2010 as an Affordable Housing intern before graduating from UGA with her B.S in Financial Planning.
-She recently completed her Masters in Public Administration from UGA and has returned to ALT now serving as a Project Support Coordinator, supporting the program operations of Housing and West Broad neighborhood revitalization initiatives.
+She recently completed her Masters in Public Administration from UGA and has returned to ALT now serving as a Neighborhood Revitalization Specialist, supporting the operations of West Broad neighborhood revitalization initiatives, the Affordable Housing program, in addition to special projects as needed.
 Her passion for public service started with the Georgia College Advising Corps, an AmeriCorps-funded outreach program within UGA Institute of Higher Education.
-A native of Athens, she is proud to be a part of building community and economic development opportunities for Athens and the ALT’s community partners.
+A native of Athens, she is proud to be a part of building community and economic development opportunities for Athens community.

 David Ogunsanya, has more than five years of experience in affordable housing for low- to moderate-income communities.
 As Housing Director, Mr. Ogunsanya identifies and develops affordable housing projects and oversees their contracts, procurement and construction.
 Additionally, he works with local lenders to help secure mortgages for low- to moderate-income homebuyers and works to educate the community about affordable housing opportunities.
 He continues to lead the effort for more affordable housing in Athens, GA and educate about how inclusionary zoning can help those efforts.
-Jen Reid joined the Athens Land Trust in January 2016 as an Event Planning Intern for the West Broad Farmers Market, shortly after moving to Athens from Atlanta.
-In August 2016, she became the new AmeriCorps VISTA Public Relations Coordinator, eager to further community development by cultivating partnerships with Athens community members and to promote the mission of Athens Land Trust through social media.
-In her own time she enjoys travelling, reading, and cooking.
+Linda Stephens joined ALT in 2016 as a Market Ambassador, working with staff to promote the West Broad Garden and Farmers Market.
+Linda brings 29 years of experience as a professional in the nursing and healthcare fields to her outreach work, providing nutrition education, conducting cooking demonstrations, and promoting community wellness.

 Community Agriculture Program Director Stephanie Simmons has more than fourteen years of experience in youth development, including advocacy for marginalized youth and families in need, as well as experience in community-based outreach and education.
 She most recently served as a fellow with FoodCorps, part of the Americorps service network, mentoring fourteen FoodCorps service members across the state over two years, including two service members placed with ALT.
 In her current role, she supervises ALT’s community agriculture programs, which aim to contribute to the development of more just and equitable local food systems through increased healthy food access and food-based learning and economic opportunities.

 Kelsey Thompson joined ALT in January 2014 as an intern in the Affordable Housing Program.
-After serving as the Housing Assistant until October 2014, she returned in July 2015.
-Now serving as Housing Coordinator, Kelsey oversees ALT’s housing counseling activities and works with current and potential ALT clients.
-She also works with Fourth Street Village, a LIHTC apartment complex.
+Previously serving as the Housing Coordinator, Kelsey is now serving as Education Coordinator.
+Kelsey oversees ALT’s youth and education programs, and manages the Housing Counseling Program.
 Kelsey holds a B.A in Urban Policy and Planning from Virginia Tech and her MSW from the University of Georgia, concentrating on Community Empowerment and Program Development.
-She has a certification in housing counseling from Georgia Department of Community Affairs, and has been very active in the Athens nonprofit sector for the past two years.
+She has a certification in housing counseling from Georgia Department of Community Affairs, and has been very active in the Athens nonprofit sector for several years.

 Originally from Lithonia, Georgia, Adam Wilson recently joined Athens Land Trust as an AmeriCorps VISTA Market Assistant.
 He assists with market logistics and works to develop relationships that support the West Broad Farmers Market.
 In the past, Adam has worked as a freelance graphic designer, copywriter, and web developer for community non-profits.
 He is excited to use his previous experience in writing and project management to support West Broad and the broader Athens community in their dreams of economic development and community health.